Showing posts with label Ruth Gordon. Show all posts

 THE STUFF OF DREAMS

-It's difficult to imagine how any well-constructed film can survive the excision of 21 minutes of footage, so perhaps one of my biggest dissatisfactions with Inside Daisy Clover (Daisy's disillusionment with Hollywood is near-instantaneous.
-We're never given even one scene where she's happy to have her dream come true) might be the result of how much had to be left out.
+It's difficult to imagine how any well-constructed film can survive the excision of 21 minutes of footage, so perhaps one of my biggest dissatisfactions with Inside Daisy Clover might, in part, be the result of how much had to be left out.
+As it stands, Daisy's disillusionment with Hollywood is near-instantaneous.
+We're never given even one scene where she's happy to have her dream come true.

 That being said, it's still unlikely that Inside Daisy Clover would ever register with me again as it did when I was young.
 For one, when I was a kid, EVERYBODY looked older, and it didn't bother me so much how little Natalie Wood looked or acted like a teen.
 Now, I can't get past it.
 Similarly, the then-shocking revelations of the filmbisexuality, adultery, family dysfunction, child labor abuses—lack much gravity in a screenplay where the characters are given so little dimension.